 Join us as we introduce you to ten of the most dangerous animals in New Zealand, in no particular order, to give you an idea of what’s lurking beneath the bush and the waves.

 First on this list, is the infamous katipō spider.
 Although this guide isn’t in any particular order, it seems only fitting to start with one of the most dangerous animals in New Zealand.

 They look very similar to black widow spiders as they’re black with a red stripe.
-They also smaller than the size of a pea.
-They live in sand dunes and are seldom seem, so your chances of being bitten are incredibly low.
+They are also smaller than the size of a pea.
+They live in sand dunes and are seldom seen, so your chances of being bitten are incredibly low.

 Did you know?
 Only female katipō spiders bite.

 Another creepy crawly that you’ll want to avoid in New Zealand is the white-tailed spider.
 It’s more commonly spotted than the katipō spider as they often reside in residential areas.

 Like the katipō, their bites aren’t lethal and they will only bite you if provoked or feeling threatened.
 Although their bite can be painful, the swelling and irritation tend to subside relatively quickly.